 The Body of European Regulators for Electronic Communications (BEREC) was established by Regulation (EC) No 1211/2009 of the European Parliament and of the Council of 25 November 2009 (the BEREC Regulation).
 According to Article 5(4) of the BEREC Regulation, the BEREC Board of Regulators shall, after consulting interested parties, adopt the annual work programme of BEREC before the end of each year preceding that to which the work programme relates.
 The Board of Regulators shall transmit the annual work programme to the European Parliament, the Council and the European Commission as soon as it is adopted.
 BEREC aims to ensure the independent, consistent and high-quality application of the European regulatory framework for electronic communications for the benefit of Europe and its citizens.
-The objectives of the draft BEREC Work Programme 2019 are certainly based on the mandatory tasks falling to BEREC in light of the new European Electronic Communications Code (EECC), but also fundamentally on the BEREC Medium-Term Strategy 2018-2020, with a keen focus on the following five strategic priorities:
+The objectives of the BEREC Work Programme 2019 are certainly based on the mandatory tasks falling to BEREC in light of the new European Electronic Communications Code (EECC), but also fundamentally on the BEREC Medium-Term Strategy 2018-2020, with a keen focus on the following five strategic priorities:

-- Responding to connectivity challenges and to new conditions for access to highcapacity networks; - Monitoring potential bottlenecks in the distribution of digital services; - Enabling 5G and promoting innovation in network technologies; - Fostering a consistent approach of the net neutrality principles; and - Exploring new ways to boost consumer empowerment.
+- responding to connectivity challenges and to new conditions for access to highcapacity networks; - monitoring potential bottlenecks in the distribution of digital services; - enabling 5G and promoting innovation in network technologies; - fostering the consistent application of the net neutrality principles; and - exploring new ways to boost consumer empowerment.

-While the work of implementing the new EECC is to the forefront of BEREC's work, BEREC would also like to note that its fundamental objectives and the objectives of the EECC - promoting competition and investment, promoting the internal market, empowering and protecting end-users, and promote connectivity in Europe - will be the relevant pillars guiding the work of BEREC in the coming years.
-As 2018 saw the completion of more than two years of negotiations on the EECC, the scope and scale of the draft Work Programme 2019 illustrates the level of work before BEREC not just in the next twelve months but, indeed, over the next two years.
-The draft Work Programme 2019 reflects BEREC's commitment to serve as a body for thoughtful and proactive debate and advice for the European Parliament, the Council and the European Commission in the electronic communications field.
+While the work of implementing the new EECC is at the forefront of BEREC's work, BEREC would also like to note that its fundamental objectives and the objectives of the EECC - promoting competition and investment, promoting the internal market, empowering and protecting end-users, and promoting connectivity in Europe - will be the relevant pillars guiding the work of BEREC in the coming years.
+As 2018 saw the completion of more than 2 years of negotiations on the EECC, the scope and scale of the Work Programme 2019 illustrates the level of work before BEREC not just in the next 12 months but, indeed, over the next 2 years.

+The Work Programme 2019 reflects BEREC's commitment to serve as a body for thoughtful and proactive debate and advice for the European Parliament, the Council and the European Commission in the electronic communications field.
 Furthermore, BEREC's future aims are to play an important role in further improving the consistent application of regulatory rules, to enhance its working methodology and to engage cooperatively and effectively with stakeholders.

 In line with the practice of previous years and in accordance with Article 5 of the BEREC Regulation, the BEREC Work Programme 2019 was subject to consultation.
+The public consultation ran from 10 October to 7 November 2018, with 18 stakeholders submitting responses.
+BEREC has also prepared a report summarising the responses received during the public consultation.
+One of the overarching themes in stakeholder responses to the public consultation was that stakeholders requested ongoing engagement with BEREC.
+BEREC will continue in its efforts to ensure such ongoing engagement.
+The final BEREC Work

-The public consultation ran from 10 October to 7 November 2018.
-The final BEREC Work Programme 2019 was discussed and agreed upon at the BEREC Board of Regulators meeting in Prague, Czech Republic, on 6-7 December 2018.
+Programme 2019 was discussed and agreed upon at the BEREC Board of Regulators meeting in Prague, Czechia, on 6 and 7 December 2018.

-Mr. Johannes Gungl, RTR
+Mr Johannes Gungl, RTR

-Mr. Jeremy Godfrey, ComReg
+Mr Jeremy Godfrey, ComReg